MathML/website/faq.md

 * Usage of the MathML language to publish educational, technical and scientific content in Web sites, ebooks or Web apps.

+For more details, take a look at our [Manifesto](/legal-documents/manifesto.html).

 **What are your plans to implement MathML in Web rendering engines?**

 Gecko (e.g. Firefox) and WebKit (e.g. Safari) are open source, have some MathML